hysomnawas-prog/prelimsify/README.md

   // cache the response as a fallback, only serve cache/offline.html
   // when the network genuinely fails.
   ```

+> [!IMPORTANT]
-  This matters because the site ships `no-cache` headers on `index.html` while under
+> This matters because the site ships `no-cache` headers on `index.html` while under
-  active development — a cache-first worker would silently keep serving old, buggy
+> active development — a cache-first worker would silently keep serving old, buggy
-  versions after every fix.
+> versions after every fix.

 - **`offline.html`** — a minimal, friendly dead-end shown only with zero connectivity.
   The app is inherently online-only (everything is Supabase-backed), so this is not
   real offline functionality, just a softer failure state.

-**Install behaviour:** Android Chrome shows an automatic install prompt · iPhone
+**Install behaviour:** 🤖 Android Chrome shows an automatic install prompt · 🍎 iPhone
 Safari requires Share → *Add to Home Screen* (Apple disallows automatic prompts for
-third-party sites) · desktop Chrome/Edge shows an install icon in the address bar.
+third-party sites) · 🖥️ desktop Chrome/Edge shows an install icon in the address bar.

 ---

 ## 9 · Module: `js/no-inspect.js` — soft anti-cheat layer

 A small (36-line), intentionally lightweight script that discourages casual
 right-click / dev-tools snooping during a live test.

+> [!CAUTION]
-It is **not** a security
-boundary — anyone determined can bypass it — it just raises the bar against casual
+> This is **not** a security boundary — anyone determined can bypass it — it just
-peeking at answer keys mid-test.
+> raises the bar against casual peeking at answer keys mid-test.

 ---